SBNTT/Sapin/docs/template_syntax/composition.md

 </template>
 ```

-In order to use it from another component template, you have to import it using the `:uses` attribute on the
+In order to use it in another component template, you have to import it using the `:uses` attribute on the
 `#!html <template>` tag first.

 All the required `Greeter` component constructor arguments must be set using computed attributes.
 The order does